wasp-lang/wasp/web/docs/auth/auth-hooks.md

 Wasp calls the `onBeforeOAuthRedirect` hook after the OAuth redirect URL is generated but before redirecting the user.
 This hook can access the request object sent from the client at the start of the OAuth process.

-The `onBeforeOAuthRedirect` hook can be useful if you want to save some data (e.g. request query parameters) that can be used later in the OAuth flow.
-You can use the `uniqueRequestId` parameter to reference this data later in the `onAfterSignup` hook.
+The `onBeforeOAuthRedirect` hook can be useful if you want to save some data (e.g. request query parameters) that you can use later in the OAuth flow.
+You can use the `uniqueRequestId` parameter to reference this data later in the `onAfterSignup` or `onAfterLogin` hooks.

 Works with <DiscordPill /> <GithubPill /> <GooglePill /> <KeycloakPill />